 The non-profit publishing organization Solidarity Hall launched in 2013 as a group blog created by a circle of friends based in Chicago, New York, Washington DC and abroad.
 We share a communitarian vision that includes themes of localism and an interest in new economic models while also grounded in traditional wisdom of the kind found in social theorists such as G.K.
 Chesterton, E.F.
 Schumacher, Jane Jacobs, Wendell Berry, and Dorothy Day.
 (Thus we are neither “left” nor “right,” but both “old” and “new.”)

-The core contributors to The Dorothy Option include original members of Solidarity Hall: Elias Crim, Daniel Schwindt, Grace Potts, Michael Stafford, and Mark Gordon.
+The core contributors to The Dorothy Option include original members of Solidarity Hall: Elias Crim, Mark Gordon, Daniel Schwindt, Grace Potts, and Michael Stafford.